 - Make sure your bike trainer is plugged in and awake.
 This one is obvious but I have been there.
 Some mornings one cup of coffee is just not enough.
 Make sure it is plugged into power and awake.
 You might need to start pedaling to wake up your trainer.
 Some bike trainers self-generate power like the Tacx NEO.
 Pedaling should wake up the trainer.

-- If you are using Bluetooth to connect: Make sure your trainer isn’t paired to anything else.
+- If you are using Bluetooth to connect: Make sure your trainer isn’t paired with anything else.
 This one is very common and the cause of most connection issues.
-If you paired your bike trainer to any other app, for example, you paired your Wahoo KICKR to the Wahoo Fitness app to calibrate it, make sure to completely disconnect from the app.
+If you paired your bike trainer to any other app, for example: you paired your Wahoo KICKR to the Wahoo Fitness app to calibrate it, make sure to completely disconnect from the app.
 On an iPhone, open the Wahoo Fitness app and swipe up.

 - Turn off Bluetooth on your phone (Settings > Bluetooth).
 This is assuming you use a different device to run Zwift.
 For example, you run Zwift on Apple TV, and use your phone to calibrate your bike trainer.

-- Unplug your bike trainer, wait few seconds, and before you plug the trainer back in, open the pairing menu in Zwift and let it start searching, then plug your bike trainer back into a power supply.
+- Unplug your bike trainer, wait for few seconds, and before you plug the trainer back in, open the pairing menu in Zwift and let it start searching, then plug your bike trainer back into a power supply.

 - Wahoo KICKR/SNAP: Unpair your trainer from the Wahoo Fitness app.
 On some occasions, I found the app to be stubborn and always try to connect to my KICKR.
 Disconnecting it from Wahoo Fitness app solved the issue.
 You can always pair it back easily by going Wahoo Fitness app > Sensors and pair.

-TRAINER IS PAIRED BUT RESISTANCE DOESN’T CHANGE IN ZWIFT
+ISSUE: TRAINER IS PAIRED BUT RESISTANCE DOESN’T CHANGE IN ZWIFT

 Not all trainers can be controlled by Zwift.
 Some bike trainers can broadcast power and cadence via ANT+ or Bluetooth but can’t be controlled.
 For example, the Elite Kura Direct drive trainer and LifeFitness IC8 bike.
 Both are labeled as smart trainers but can’t be controlled by a third-party app.